C# Open-closed Principle

 Summary

-- Leverage the open-closed principle to design software that is more modular, flexible, and maintainable.
+• Leverage the open-closed principle to design more modular, flexible, and maintainable software.